 Two important reminders:

 1. You are not allowed to carry treats with you during your evaluation.
-You will give your evaluator a treat before your evaluation begins.
+You will give your evaluator the treat you brought for this exercise before your evaluation begins.

 2. If you do not wish to have clients give your animal treats, you may decline when your evaluator presents you with a treat and asks if they can offer it to your animal.
 But even if you decline, the exercise demonstrates that your animal is well-behaved in the presence of a treat.
 That's an important skill, as clients will be offering your animal treats.

 3. If you decline the treat, it will be noted in your records.
 You will have to re-evaluate before clients will be allowed to give your animal treats, and non-compliance will void insurance coverage.